vinberg88/blanketforandroid/README.md

 - Imported sounds still use Android document permissions so they can keep working after app restart.
 - Gradle memory setting was lowered from 2048 MB to 1024 MB to make local builds easier on smaller machines.

-Build verification used for this update:

-- `./gradlew.bat :app:compileDebugKotlin --no-daemon`
-- `./gradlew.bat assembleDebug --no-daemon`

 ## UPDATE 2026-07-18 - Play Store launch preparation

 The Android project has also been prepared for a Google Play launch.